God struggles with relevancy in the early ’80s

 However by 1983, when Money And Cigarettes was released, times had changed, and with them Eric’s fortunes.
 First, he sacked most of his long time band the year before, choosing to enlist the support of Donald ‘Duck’ Dunn (bass), Roger Hawkins (drums) and Ry Cooder (guitar).
 Guitarist Albert Lee (not to be confused with Alvin Lee) was also on the payroll, meaning that this would be a far more back to basics style album compared to some of his previous efforts.

 The album opens with a strong cover of Sleepy John Estes’ “Everybody Oughta Make A Change,” a rendition no doubt inspired by The Band (with whom Clapton was still fixated on), followed by the old fashioned boogie of “The Shape You’re In,” a dictatorial diatribe directed at his wife Patti Boyd due to her heavy drinking (talk about the pot calling the kettle black).
 Clapton channels Hendrix with “Ain’t Goin’ Down,” a song that is all but a carbon copy of Jimi’s stunning interpretation of “All Along The Watchtower.”

-The ridiculous “I’ve Got A Rock ‘n’ Roll Heart” points to Eric’s future excursions into pop commercialism, while his obsession with Patti continues with “Man Overboard,” the acoustic “Pretty Girl,” and “Man In Love,” each of which are sung with conviction, thanks to Eric’s 40-fags-a-day habit, however the lightweight rocker “Slow Down Linda” is little more than filler.
+“I’ve Got A Rock ‘n’ Roll Heart” points to Eric’s future excursions into pop commercialism, while his obsession with Patti continues with “Man Overboard,” the acoustic “Pretty Girl,” and “Man In Love,” each of which are sung with conviction, thanks to Eric’s 40-fags-a-day habit, however the lightweight rocker “Slow Down Linda” is passes by like a cloud in summer.

 But for now, Clapton had delivered a modestly successful document, one that was aimed perhaps more at his own needs than those of his fans.